openego/eGon-data/docs/data/mobility_demand.rst

 :py:class:`EgonEvMvGridDistrict<egon.data.datasets.emobility.motorized_individual_travel.db_classes.EgonEvMvGridDistrict>`.

 On the basis of the assigned EVs per MV grid district and the trip data, charging demand time series in each MV grid district can be determined.
-For inflexible charging it is assumed that the EVs are charged with full power as soon as they arrive at a charging station until they are fully charged.
+For inflexible charging (see lower right in figure :ref:`mit-model`) it is assumed that the EVs are charged with full power as soon as they arrive at a charging station until they are fully charged.
 The respective charging power and demand is obtained from the trip data.
 The individual charging demand time series per EV are summed up to obtain the charging time series per MV grid district.
-The generation of time series to model flexible charging of EVs is described in section :ref:`flexible-charging-ref`.
+The generation of time series to model flexible charging of EVs (upper right in figure :ref:`mit-model`) is described in section :ref:`flexible-charging-ref`.

 Heavy-duty transport
 +++++++++++++++++++++